 The first wireless heart rate monitor (HRM) was introduced in 1983 and since then many improvements have been made e.g.

 The use of an HRM to set exercise intensity is based on sound physiological principals - as the work increases, oxygen consumption (VO2) and heart rate increases in a linear relationship until near maximal intensities.
 Heart rate is easier to measure than oxygen consumption and the relationship between them has been established, however, there is one critical component - knowing your maximum heart rate.
 They are a good tool for seeing how stress affects the body because as workload goes up heart rate goes up.
 While heart monitors are not good for predicting or measuring V02 max they are a great tool for monitoring and measuring aerobic fitness levels below maximum effort.

 Maximum oxygen uptake, or V02 max, is the body's highest ability to use oxygen at the cell level.
-Scientists and physiologists are constantly studying maximum oxygen uptake and give us numbers in relation to bodyweight of what is good, what is average and what is poor.
+Scientists and physiologists are constantly studying maximum oxygen uptake and give us numbers in relation to the body weight of what is good, what is average and what is poor.
 The higher the V02 max the better the individual is at processing oxygen.
-So obviously, world class endurance athletes tend to score really high and sedentary people, who have under developed aerobic systems, score really low.
+So obviously, world-class endurance athletes tend to score really high and sedentary people, who have underdeveloped aerobic systems, score really low.
 As V02 max improves so does the general health and wellness of the individual.

 The Miller formula is:

 These same calculations can be used to figure percentages up to around 90% of VO2 max pace.
 Beyond 90% of VO2 max pace, the heart rate monitor becomes less reliable and the focus now should shift to actually timing and controlling the pace of the repetitions.
 In between efforts that are run above 90% V02 max pace a heart monitor is a great tool for measuring recovery heart rate.
 By monitoring the recovery rate, we can measure positive changes in fitness.